fjwright/Run-REDUCE/docs/index.md

 standard installation of REDUCE; it does not include REDUCE.

-Full information about how to install and run Run-REDUCE-FX is available in the [Installation Guide](InstallationGuide.md).
+Full information about how to install and run Run-REDUCE-FX is available in the [Install and Run Guide](InstallAndRun.md).
 For information about how to use Run-REDUCE-FX please see the [User Guide](UserGuide.html) (which is also included in Run-REDUCE-FX and easily accessible via the Help menu).

-This version of Run-REDUCE-FX runs well on Microsoft Windows, but may run less well on other platforms; see *Known Issues* at the end of the [Installation Guide](InstallationGuide.md).
+Known issues are listed at end of the [Installation Guide](InstallationGuide.md).

 Run-REDUCE-FX is still under development but here are the key features